A Shift Toward Intentional Buying

 I would end up with more than I had hoped to buy and a sinking feeling that the items I settled on weren’t really what I wanted in the first place.
 It didn’t feel good.

-Adding just a little more intention to your shopping experience can put you in the driver seat of the experience.
-Intention allows you to feel and be more proactive and less reactive to the marketing and pressure of the season.
+Adding just a little more intention to the shopping experience put me in the driver seat of the experience.
+Intention allows me to feel and be more proactive and less reactive to the marketing and pressure of the season.

-- deciding on a budget or the amount you want to spend before you head out to the store
+- deciding on a budget or the amount I want to spend before I head out to the store

 - shopping with a list

-- avoiding the dollar section unless you are looking for something specific
+- avoiding the dollar section unless I’m are looking for something specific

-- shopping when you have energy & noticing when you start mindlessly wandering aisles (that’s the cue to wrap it up & come back later)
+- shopping when I have energy & noticing when I start mindlessly wandering aisles (that’s the cue to wrap it up & come back later)

-- creating a list of ideas first & then hunting for those items in the ads vs. letting the ads dictate what you buy
+- creating a list of ideas first & then hunting for those items in the ads vs. letting the ads dictate what I buy

-- knowing WHY you are making a purchase
+- knowing WHY I am making a purchase

-- putting an item in your online shopping cart, but pausing or walking away for a little bit to check in with yourself – ask if the purchase is needed/wanted OR are you motivated by the fear of missing out on the deal?
+- putting an item in my online shopping cart, and pausing or walking away for a little bit to check in with myself – ask if the purchase is needed/wanted OR are am I motivated by the fear of missing out on the deal?

-It can be hard to resist the frenzy of buying at this time of year, so it’s understandable if you often come away with more than you had planned, but each baby step you take toward shopping with more intention can provide the shield you need to keep your cart from piling up with extra stuff.
+It can be hard to resist the frenzy of buying at this time of year, so it’s easy to come away with more than I had planned, but each baby step toward shopping with more intention can provide a shield to keep my cart from piling up with extra stuff.